-Hydrogen can be used as fuel for vehicles and other machinery, as well as a means for energy storage.
+Hydrogen is the element that occurs most frequently in our universe.
+It is found all around us and can be used as a climate-neutral energy carrier.
+The gas can be used as fuel for vehicles and other machinery, as well as a means for energy storage.
 Currently, active research is underway on ways to produce inexpensive hydrogen on an industrial scale.

 In August 2019, a consortium of European companies comprising Danish energy producer Ørsted, British hydrogen solutions developer ITM Power, and energy market consultant Element Energy have secured funding from the UK government for the Gigastack feasibility study, a six-month project to investigate the potential delivery of bulk, low-cost and zero-carbon hydrogen.